Undergraduate Research

 In order to apply, please complete the UPREP Application and email to engl-undergraduate-office@lists.tamu.edu or drop off a hard copy of your application to LAAH 352 by the deadline.
 Students may apply to more than one project, but will need to complete a separate application for each one.

-All student applications for Spring 2023 are due on November 7, 2022 by 5:00pm.
-Students will be notified of a decision by November 28.
+All student applications for Fall 2023 are due on April 24, 2023 by 5:00pm.
+Students will be notified of a decision by April 28.

 Student Involvement: The student researcher will work with the instructor on: organizing the OER into relevant chapters for development; researching critical theory and criticism to include in the textbook; locating relevant film and television narratives to reference for chapter development; reviewing previous OER materials to revise and incorporate into the new textbook; creating sample writings for instructor and student access; and contributing original writing about the OER subject matter.
-Simultaneously, the student will be able to help research a related niche area of study for a monograph project regarding the combination of youth and artificial intelligence in sci-fi cinema.
-They will help locate secondary research about the field of study and review visual texts to include in the book.
 Other general research practices (organization of materials, communication with each other via email, Zoom, and in-person meetings) will be included as standard protocol.

 Required Skills & Interest: The selected student should have an interest in visual media studies, particularly film and television, but they are not required to have any specific expertise in the field.
 Basic research methodologies (using online databases, performing Internet searches, etc.) are required.

 Benefits to Student & Faculty: The selected student will benefit from: acquiring and/or enhancing research skills, learning the academic process for OER creation, and earning editing/writing credits on the completed publication toward the building of their professional curriculum vitae.
-For the additional monograph project, the student will have the opportunity to contribute original writing and learn about the book-publication process.
 I would benefit from the assistance in locating materials for the project, organizing content, chronicling previous research on the subject matter, and having a second reader for editing and proofing.

-Description: This project works at the intersection of game studies and Latinx studies.While I would like to discuss games more broadly, this initial stage would focus on Latinidad (conceptions of what it means to be Latinx) in video games.
-I plan to explore how Latinx identity and peoples have been represented by non-Latinx video creators as well as how a growing number of Latinx game developers are creating their own stories.
+Description: This project works at the intersection of game studies and Latinx studies, considering how games shape conceptions of what it means to be Latina/o/x in games (both digital and analog).
+This UPREP explores how Latinx identity and peoples have been represented by non-Latinx video creators as well as how a growing number of Latinx game developers are creating their own stories.
 How are characters represented?
 What experiences do creators attempt to simulate?
 How do developers employ and subvert stereotypes and tropes?
 How do Latinx games engage with Latin America and increasingly transnational conceptions of Latinidad?
-This would be the first book length work on Latinx video games, following up on Phillip Penix-Tadsen's (2016) recent work on Latin America and the video game industry.
+This UPREP has led to publications (forthcoming and published) in peer-reviewed publications and edited collections.
+In addition, this UPREP has also helped create connections in the gaming and animation world.

-Required Skills & Interest: Ability to research, ability to write emails of inquiry, interest in video and analog games and an awareness of the industry, general comfort playing games or reading game manuals, willingness to play games of a variety of genres, willingness to attend conferences and events
+Required Skills & Interest: Ability to research, ability to write emails of inquiry, interest in digital and analog games and an awareness of the industry, general comfort playing games, willingness to play games of a variety of genres, good note-taking skills, organization and time management, and plenty of writing experience.